 Tiffany Cheng is a computational designer from Taiwan.
-Interested in robotic fabrication and human-machine interaction, Tiffany’s research focuses on the creation of digital workflows that allow mass-customization of material properties, behavior, and performance.
+Interested in robotic fabrication and programmable material systems, Tiffany’s research focuses on the creation of digital workflows that allow mass-customization of material properties, behavior, and performance.

 Tiffany holds a Master in Design Studies with a concentration in Technology from the Graduate School of Design at Harvard University.
 Previously, she graduated from USC with a Bachelor of Architecture, Minor in Digital Studies and Honors in Multimedia Scholarship (USC School of Cinematic Arts).